Documentation

 8. Trigger an outbound call (optional)

-9. Watch your first real call
+9. Watch your first real calls

 What you have now